salthq/craft-auth0/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 4.0.0 or later and PHP 8.0.2 or later.

+For Craft CMS 3.x compatibility, use version 1.x of this plugin.

 ## Installation

 To install the plugin, follow these instructions.

 1. Open your terminal and go to your Craft project:

         cd /path/to/project

 2. Then tell Composer to load the plugin:

         composer require pangostudio/craft-auth0

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-auth0-login.
+3. In the Control Panel, go to Settings → Plugins and click the "Install" button for craft-auth0-login.

 ## craft-auth0-login Overview